Chitterlings: United States

+White Southerners, especially of rural origin, have sometimes celebrated the eating of chitterlings.
+In the 20th century, eating clubs devoted to the dish arose in cities from Raleigh, North Carolina, to Nashville, Tennessee.
+The town of Salley, South Carolina, has held an annual Chitlin' Strut Festival since 1966 on the Saturday after Thanksgiving and includes a fried chitterling–eating contest.

+The Chitlin' Circuit, a collection of performance venues for African Americans, is named for this "potent symbol of resilience in African American creative culture".
+In 1965, blues harmonica player and vocalist Junior Wells recorded a song, "Chitlin Con Carne" on his acclaimed Delmark Records album, Hoodoo Man Blues.
+Jazz guitarist Kenny Burrell recorded the unrelated jazz blues "Chitlins con Carne" on 1963's Midnight Blue (covered by others including Stevie Ray Vaughan and Double Trouble on The Sky Is Crying.)
+Other notable blues songs with references to chitlins were recorded in 1929 by Peg Leg Howell ("Chittlin' Supper"), and in 1934 by the Memphis Jug Band ("Rukus Juice and Chittlin'").
+Gus Jenkins, Johnny Otis, and Arthur Williams have also recorded songs with a reference to chitlins in their title.
+The bluegrass standard "It's Chitlin Cooking Time In Cheatham County" takes its name from the dish and Cheatham County, Tennessee.

-Asia
+Asia and Australasia

 Chitterlings are also eaten as a dish in many East Asian cuisines.

 China

 Both large and small intestine (typically pig) is eaten throughout China.
 Large intestine is called feichang, literally 'fat intestine' because it is fatty.
-Small intestine is called zhufenchang, literally 'pig powder intestine' because it contains a white, pasty or powdery substance.
+Small intestine is called zhufenchang, literally 'pig powder intestine' because it contains a white, pasty or powdery substance called chyme.
 The character zhu or 'pig' is added at the beginning to disambiguate.
 This is because in Cantonese cuisine, there is a dish called cheong fun which uses intestine-shaped noodles.

 Large intestine is typically chopped into rings and has a stronger odor than small intestine.
 It is added to stir-fry dishes and soups.
 It is also slow-cooked or boiled and served as a standalone dish.
 It releases oil that may be visible in the dish.
 Small intestine is normally chopped into tubes and may be simply boiled and served with a dipping sauce.
 Preparation techniques and serving presentations for both small and large intestine vary greatly within the country.